junhkang/kor_search/localization/en/README.md

 1. Sentence Similarity Check:

     ```sql
-    -- '¹ä ¸Ô´Ù' is semantically similar to 'I eat rice', so TRUE is expected
+    -- 'ë°¥ ë¨¹ë‹¤' is semantically similar to 'I eat rice', so TRUE is expected
-    SELECT kor_search_similar('I eat rice', '¹ä ¸Ô´Ù');  -- Result: true
+    SELECT kor_search_similar('I eat rice', 'ë°¥ ë¨¹ë‹¤');  -- Result: true

-    -- '¼­¿ï »ì´Ù' is semantically similar to 'She lives in Seoul', so TRUE is expected
+    -- 'ì„œìš¸ ì‚´ë‹¤' is semantically similar to 'She lives in Seoul', so TRUE is expected
-    SELECT kor_search_similar('She lives in Seoul', '¼­¿ï »ì´Ù');  -- Result: true
+    SELECT kor_search_similar('She lives in Seoul', 'ì„œìš¸ ì‚´ë‹¤');  -- Result: true

-    -- 'Â÷°¡ ºü¸£´Ù' is semantically similar to 'The car is fast', so TRUE is expected
+    -- 'ì°¨ê°€ ë¹ ë¥´ë‹¤' is semantically similar to 'The car is fast', so TRUE is expected
-    SELECT kor_search_similar('The car is fast', 'Â÷°¡ ºü¸£´Ù');  -- Result: true
+    SELECT kor_search_similar('The car is fast', 'ì°¨ê°€ ë¹ ë¥´ë‹¤');  -- Result: true
     ```

 ### kor_like